DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-20-give-a-reference-iteration.md

 ### Not asking referees to confirm they'll give a reference

-The [previous iteration](/apply-for-teacher-training/give-a-reference) asks referees whether to confirm they want to give a reference.
-This feels counterintuitive as they've just clicked a link in the email and prolongs the process.
+The [previous iteration](/apply-for-teacher-training/give-a-reference) asks referees whether to confirm they want to give a reference after  they just clicked a link in the email to give a reference which prolongs the process.

 **If** we let users confirm via the email
 **Then** it'll shorten the process for referees

 ### Not asking referees to confirm relationship details

-The [previous iteration](/apply-for-teacher-training/give-a-reference) asks referees to confirm their relationship with the candidate.
+The [previous iteration](/apply-for-teacher-training/give-a-reference#start-page) asks referees to confirm their relationship with the candidate.
 But this prolongs the process and is beyond MVP.

 **If** we remove this question
 **Then** it'll speed up the process for referees